maplibre/maplibre-native/platform/linux/README.md

 This guide focuses on Debian and Ubuntu distributions.

-The build process should give you a set of `.a` files that you can use to include Maplibre GL Native in other C++ projects, as well as a set of executables that you can run to render map tile images and test the project.
+The build process should give you a set of `.a` files that you can use to include MapLibre GL Native in other C++ projects, as well as a set of executables that you can run to render map tile images and test the project.

 ## Prerequisites